Dr Nam Nguyen

 • Biography/ Background

-Dr Nam Nguyen is an Australian and Vietnamese systems thinking expert, university lecturer and management consultant.
+Dr Nam Nguyen is a university lecturer and systems thinking expert.
+He has recently been appointed as an Academician of the International Academy for Systems and Cybernetic Sciences (IASCYS).
 Nam has experience and knowledge of more than 20 years teaching, researching, consulting with various companies, organisations in Australia, Asia, Africa, and Europe.
-Nam has received numerous awards and achievements.
+He has received numerous awards and fellowships.
 The most significant award is the prestigious 2011 Davos Australian Leadership Award.
-In 2011, there were only 30 such Awards made to Australians from a wide spectrum of organisations and professions, recognising young leaders for their work and their demonstrated vision for Australia’s future, as well as the outstanding experience and potential both within Awardees’ professions and with respect to their broader contributions.
+In 2011, there were only 30 such Awards made to Australians from a wide spectrum of organisations and professions, recognising young leaders for their work and demonstrated vision for Australia’s future, as well as the outstanding experience and potential both within Awardees’ professions and with respect to their broader contributions.

-Nam has held several management and leadership roles, most notably in the last 7 years being the Director Australia and Southeast Asia with the Malik Management Institute, Switzerland and a Vice President of the International Federation for System Research.
-Nam has given invited keynote presentations at various conferences; and published more than 100 publications, with the impact h-index 18.
+Nam has held several management and leadership roles, currently being the Director, Research and Development with the International Centre for Complex Project Management (ICCPM, headquartered in Canberra), former Director Australia and Southeast Asia with the Malik Management Institute (Malik, headquartered in St. Gallen), Switzerland and a current Vice President of the International Federation for System Research (IFSR, Vienna).

 Nam has developed a wide range of skills.
-He designs and delivers executive and customized training programs (in systems thinking, effective management, leadership, etc) with various companies and organisations worldwide; and his consulting projects vary from organisational growth and transformation, sustainable development to systems design and complexity management (in many industries).
+He designs and delivers executive and customised training programs (in systems thinking, effective management, leadership, complex project delivery, etc) with various companies and organisations worldwide; and his consulting projects vary from organisational growth and transformation, sustainable development to systems design and complexity management (in many industries).

-Nam lives in Adelaide and is passionate about travelling, camping, hiking, playing tennis and golf.
+Nam lives in Adelaide and is passionate about travelling, hiking, playing tennis and golf.

 • Qualifications